rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 Because the Managed Operations is offered at the account level, every cloud product in the account receives the Managed Operations.
-Therefore, if you want to have some cloud servers that do not have a Managed Operations and some that do, you will need to have a separate account for the Cloud Servers without Managed Operations.
+Therefore, if you want to have some cloud servers that don't have a Managed Operations and some that do, you need a separate account for the Cloud Servers without Managed Operations.
 Servers on the other account will be at the Managed Infrastructure Service Level.

 #### What is Rackspace Cloud Backup?

 Rackspace Cloud Backup is a file-level storage option for Cloud Servers.
-It allows you to configure backups through the Control Panel and choose to back up a particular folder or file with the frequency that works best for you.
+It lets you configure backups through the Control Panel and choose to back up a particular folder or file with the frequency that works best for you.